MDEGroup/LLM4MDE-Appendix/README.md

+# About

+This repository contains additional materials for the paper entitled "On the use of Large Language Models in Model-Driven Engineering"

+# Results of SLR

 | To be included | Category | Title                                                                                                                                                                                                        |
 | -------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | No             |          | MediBioDeBERTa: Biomedical Language Model With Continuous Learning and Intermediate Fine-Tuning                                                                                                              |